 I recently made the Stuffed Chicken Roast from Better Home & Garden’s December 2015 issue – I couldn’t help but be inspired by their Harvest Wild Rice Salad, served alongside.
 Gorgeous greens, wild rice and a citrus dressing caught my eye.
 Toss in a few apples, pears and toasted pecans and sprinkle on a few dried cranberries or cherries and you have a salad!

-I think this Classic recipe for Uncle Ben’s Wild Rice Turkey Casserole is the best ever.
-I still remember the first time I ever had it, at my friends’ house, Dave & Rosanne.
-I was wowed by it and begged the recipe right away.
+I think this Classic recipe for Uncle Bens Wild Rice Turkey Casserole is the best ever.
+I still remember the first time I ever had it, at my friends’ house, Dave & Rosanne’s.
+I was wowed by it and asked for the recipe right away.
+That of course, was years ago (maybe decades, now) and I still think it’s a great way to use your turkey (or chicken) leftovers.